benbeast1210/Native-HTML-Clock/docs/README.md

 ## Overview
 >This single page clock was built purely with vanilla HTML, CSS, and JavaScript.
 Time is displayed in Pacific Daylight Time, GMT-7.

+Based on the project from [JavaScript30](https://javascript30.com/) by Wes Bos